Puriri Bay (Whangaruru North Head) campsite

 - Infant (0 - 4 years): free

 We recommend you make a booking during the busy summer season.
-Bookings will open on 1 September 2014.
-From then, book online or contact the Puriri Bay camp office, phone: +64 9 433 6160.
+Book online or contact the Puriri Bay camp office, phone: +64 9 433 6160.

 Before you book: